 - This will create a new user form like the below one.

-- Press F4 key to see Properties window, from this properties window change the name of the user form to “LoginUF”
+- Press the F4 key to see the Properties window.
+From this properties window, change the name of the user form to “LoginUF”

-- Similarly using this properties window we can play with the properties of the user form.
-I have made some of the property changes, you can refer the below properties window to apply changes to properties of the user form.
+- Similarly, using this properties window, we can play with the properties of the user form.
+I have made some of the property changes.
+You can refer to the below properties window to apply changes to properties of the user form.

 - Now my user form looks like this.